Skip to main content

 What changed today

-The current setup combines bullish price action with constructive model follow-through.
+The current setup combines constructive price action with constructive model follow-through.

 • Spot price: 80.55¢/lb